flaxmans/VCFtoSummStats/README.md

 The "path/to/" should be the same for both files.
 (See below for an additional example.)

 ## Assumptions about VCF file format
 The program assumes that the VCF file supplied to the program follows the VCF v4.3 format guidelines as found at [http://samtools.github.io/hts-specs/VCFv4.3.pdf](http://samtools.github.io/hts-specs/VCFv4.3.pdf), accessed 5/31/19.

-The wrapper script does do some minimal checking to make sure that the columns/fields are as expected.

 ## Requirements of file with information on samples and populations